 Why is happiness even relevant here?

 Fun is not selfish.
 It creates energy, enthusiasm and magnetism.
 You may be sufficiently motivated by financial considerations, status or success that you can drag yourself to an unending series of lunches, happy hours and conferences that you don’t enjoy; but lets face it, it is drudgery.
-While this version of networking may be sufficient to buy you an impressive book of business, or maneuver your way into a lucrative job, but imagine how much more successful you would be if you actually enjoyed what you were doing?
+While this version of networking may be sufficient to buy you an impressive book of business, or maneuver your way into a lucrative job, imagine how much more successful you would be if you actually enjoyed what you were doing?
 People like being around, and doing business with, happy people.
 Of course, for those who don't currently engage in much networking, the additional motivation and enthusiasm generated by focusing on fun should lead to even more dramatically improved results than for those in the drudgery camp.